liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/time-based-measures-definitions.md

 ### Recommended Visuals:
 - **Column Chart**: Displays the percentage variance of items over the past two weeks.
 - **KPI Visual**: Shows the percentage change for easy comparison.
+- **Bullet Chart**: Compares the percentage variance against a predefined target or goal.
+- **Waterfall Chart**: To show the cumulative impact of the variance between weeks.

+---

 ## 4. [WoW LW vs 2W # of Items Var (Base KPI)](#4-wow-lw-vs-2w-items-var-base-kpi)